raghakot/keras-vis/README.md

 ```

 ## Visualizations

+**NOTE: The links are currently broken and the entire documentation is being reworked.
+Please see examples/ for samples.**

 Neural nets are black boxes.
 In the recent years, several approaches for understanding and visualizing Convolutional
 Networks have been developed in the literature.
 They give us a way to peer into the black boxes,
 diagnose mis-classifications, and assess whether the network is over/under fitting.